Reimagining the Walmart Pharmacy Pickup Experience

 • Finding a patient's info that has difficulty communicating (language barriers, hearing/speech difficulties) can be challenging, as their name and date of birth are needed.

-To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both users.
+To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both the pharmacy technician and the customer.
 This allowed me to look for problems and ideas for both sides of the experience.

-To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both users.
+To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both the pharmacy technician and the customer.
 This allowed me to look for problems and ideas for both sides of the experience.

-To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both users.
+To analyze the issues with the current user journey, as well as ideate on some solution to those issues, I made a journey map consisting of both the pharmacy technician and the customer.
 This allowed me to look for problems and ideas for both sides of the experience.

 Issues I identified from this journey map include: